gwu-analytics/water_budget/readme.md

 ## Software

-The water_budget.py program is written in Python 3.12.
+The MMVT application is written in Python 3.12.

 The basic logic of the program is this:
 1. The program requests the user for a data file, a date, report type, and the current DCP stage.